Why Bees are Important to You

 Making beeswax candles is a common practice among beekeepers.
 However, the uses for beeswax are practically endless.
 From cosmetics to furniture polish, beeswax is a product that must not be overlooked.

-Value of honey bees infographic chart.
+Reasons honey bees are important chart.

 FAQs